vallurumk/sheffield-bioinformatics-core.github.io/training/r-introduction-2019-03-29.md

 ## Overview

+As the data generated from high-throughput biological experiments increase in volume and become more complex, the ability to manipulate and visualise data is a highly-desirable skill in academia and industry.
+Whilst familiar tools such as Excel allow basic manipulations, they are often not scalable to larger datasets and are not ameanable to reproducible analysis.

 R is a highly-regarded, free, software environment for statistical analysis, with many useful features that promote and facilitate reproducible research.

 In this course, we give an introduction to the R environment and explain how it can be used to import, manipulate and visualise tabular data.